ashleyosuna/ontrack/README.md

 - npm

 ### Tech Stack
+The tech stack is evolving.
+Our priority is creating a prototype, and we are mainly using Figma Make for this.
+We have not done any backend work at this time.

 - **Frontend:** Next.js (React) + TypeScript
 - **Styling:** Tailwind CSS + shadcn/ui
 - **UI Design:** Figma Make